hashicorp/packer/website/source/docs/builders/alicloud-ecs.html.md

     duplicated existing image, the source snapshot of this image will be delete either.

+-   `image_disk_mappings` (array of image disk mappings) - Add one or more data disks to the image.

     -   `disk_name` (string) - The value of disk name is blank by default. \[2, 128\]
         English or Chinese characters, must begin with an uppercase/lowercase letter or Chinese character.
 Can contain numbers, `.`, `_` and `-`.
 The disk name will appear on the console.
 It cannot begin with `http://` or `https://`.

     -   `disk_category` (string) - Category of the data disk.
 Optional values are:
         -   cloud - general cloud disk
         -   cloud\_efficiency - efficiency cloud disk
         -   cloud\_ssd - cloud SSD

         Default value: cloud.

     -   `disk_size` (number) - Size of the system disk, in GB, values range:
         -   cloud - 5 ~ 2000
         -   cloud\_efficiency - 20 ~ 2048
         -   cloud\_ssd - 20 ~ 2048

         The value should be equal to or greater than the size of the specific SnapshotId.

     -   `disk_snapshot_id` (string) - Snapshots are used to create the data disk After this parameter is specified, Size is ignored.
 The actual size of the created disk is the size of the specified snapshot.

         Snapshots from on or before July 15, 2013 cannot be used to create a disk.

     -   `disk_description` (string) - The value of disk description is blank by default. \[2, 256\] characters.
 The disk description will appear on the console.
 It cannot begin with `http://` or `https://`.

     -   `disk_delete_with_instance` (string) - Whether or not the disk is released along with the instance:
         -   True indicates that when the instance is released, this disk will be released with it
         -   False indicates that when the instance is released, this disk will be retained.

     -   `disk_device` (string) - Device information of the related instance: such as `/dev/xvdb` It is null unless the Status is In\_use.

 -   `zone_id` (string) - ID of the zone to which the disk belongs.

--   `io_optimized` (boolean) - I/O optimized.
+-   `io_optimized` (boolean) - Whether an ECS instance is I/O optimized or not.

-    Default value: false for Generation I instances; true for other instances.
+    The default value is `false`.

 -   `force_stop_instance` (boolean) - Whether to force shutdown upon device restart.
     The default value is `false`.